-Description of the development Reconfiguring a Lot (Two Lots into Two Lots)

-Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity.

-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks:

-Low Density Residential Zone Code;

-Access, Parking and Transport Code;

-Filling and Excavation Code;

-Landscape Code;

-Stormwater Management Code;

-Water and Sewer Code; and

-Reconfiguring a Lot Code.

-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and wholly complies without exception.

-Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015 (version 2.2); and The common material, being the material submitted with the application.
+Description of the development Reconfiguring a Lot for Boundary Realignment (two lots into two lots) Reasons for Decision Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity.
+Assessment Benchmarks The development was assessed against the following assessment benchmarks: Rural Residential Zone Code; Biodiversity Overlay Code; Flood Hazard Overlay Code; Steep Land Overlay Code; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code.
+Stormwater Management Code; and Water and Sewer Code.
+Compliance with assessment benchmarks above and complies with all of these with the exception(s) listed below.
+Assessment Benchmark Reasons for the approval despite non-compliance Reconfiguring a Lot Code PO3 with benchmark The proposal does not comply with Acceptable Outcome 3.1 as the proposed lots are smaller than the prescribed minimum lot size of 4,000m2 for the Rural Residential Zone.
+However, it is noted the subject lots are smaller than the minimum lot size in their current format.
+The boundary realignment improves an existing situation in that it increases the side boundary setback for the house on Lot 14.
+This reduces the risk of potential encroachment and ensures that each lot can be used independently.
+Each lot will retain sufficient road frontage and access.
+Furthermore, the proposed lot sizes are consistent within the range of rural residential lot sizes in the immediate local area.
+The proposal is considered to comply with the intent of Performance Outcome 3.
+Matters prescribed by regulation gion Planning Scheme 2015 (version 2.2); and being the material submitted with the application.